codeoverflow-org/chatoverflow-wiki/development/Writing-a-plugin.md

 Of course, you can also add own classes and infrastrucutre by now - the important steps are done, happy coding!

-*One last note: If you'r testing your plugin the first time, a full reload might be needed.
-Use the custom task `[Advanced] Full Reload and run ChatOverlfow` to do so.
+*One last note: If you are testing your plugin for the first time, a full reload might be needed.
+Use the custom task `[Advanced] Full Reload and run ChatOverflow` to do so.
 Afters this, you can configure the framework to start your plugin using the [CLI](usage/Using-the-CLI.md)!*